-But have you tried to start seeds in eggshells?
+But have you tried starting seeds in eggshells?
 It almost seems like an urban myth, with rumors that it’s possible, but little proof of people who have actually done it successfully.

 Well, I can say with absolute certainty that it works, it’s ridiculously easy, and yes, it’s even practical.